palewire/django-postgres-copy/docs/index.rst

                        Default is None, which will use the ``'default'`` database.

-``static_column``      A dictionary: keys are strings corresponding to
+``static_mapping``     Set model attributes not in the CSV the same
-                       fields in the ``'model'`` that are not in the source file. values are a (single) value that will be put into that field for every row in the source file
+                       for every row in the database by providing a dictionary with the name of the columns as keys and the static inputs as values.
 =====================  =====================================================